-As I posted earlier, my team at Microsoft (Windows Live Core) shipped the Tech Preview of the new online service – Live Mesh.
-I worked on the Account service that takes care of account management, and user/device authentication and authorization.
+My team at Microsoft (Windows Live Mesh, aka OneDrive) shipped the Tech Preview of the new online service – Live Mesh (in April 2008, way before other “CloudDrives”).
+I worked on the distributed authentication service for some time.
+It takes care of account management, and user/device authentication and authorization.
 There were many questions asked by early adopters about how their data is transmitted and stored in Live Mesh, and how access is controlled.
-In this post I’ll talk about Live Mesh security and authorization architecture, so that you understand its internals and feel better about trusting your data to the Mesh.
+Here I provide some information about it.

 Here is the diagram that illustrates all communications between user devices and Live Mesh cloud services and encryption/security mechanisms used in these communication channels: